Real effective exchange rate (index; broad definition; 64 economies) - China - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In China, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) stood at 86.51 (index) in July 2025, versus 86.22 in June 2025.
+In China, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 86.80 (index) in August 2025, versus 86.51 in July.
 This represents a rise of 0.34 percent.

 History.
-Here are some statistics we computed on the full sample: the effective exchange rate peaked at 106.38 in March 2022; it registered a minimum of 52.80 in January 1994; it averaged 83.09.
+Here's a peek at a few simple statistics computed on the full sample: the effective exchange rate reached a maximum of 106.38 in March 2022; it reached its minimum of 52.80 in January 1994; it was equal on average to 83.10.

 Latest values